dev-iayush27/Ecommerce-API/readme.md

 npm run prod
 ```
 ## Install MongoDB Community Edition
 >Install MongoDB Community Edition on macOS using below commands on terminal.
 For more information, you can checkout this [link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/).
+(For different OS like Windows, Linux follow this [link](https://docs.mongodb.com/manual/administration/install-community/).)
 ```ruby
 brew tap mongodb/brew
 ```